 We’ve once again overhauled our picks for the best Android apps, whittling our robust selection down to a paltry 100.
 Some are new, and others have been standbys on this list for years.
 Regardless, we’re certain that any and all of these apps will make your life easier, and help you get the most out of your Android device.
 The apps are listed by categories like Music, Travel, and so on.
-Just try to keep in mind that, like the best venue in town, space is limited.
-After all, 32GB will only get you so far …

-Five new apps you need to try (May)
+Five new apps you need to try (October)

-Best Android apps: Movies and videos
+Movies and videos

-Netflix is one of the best video streaming services.
+Netflix is one of the best video-streaming services.
 There’s a huge selection of movies and TV shows for subscribers and the performance is silky smooth.
 This is as entertained as you can get starting at $8 a month.

-Hulu offers thousands of Movies and TV shows — many which are updated with the latest episodes after they air.
+Hulu offers thousands of movies and TV shows — many which are updated with the latest episodes after they air.
 Hulu offers various subscription models, including one that opens up the entire streaming library for $8 a month, and another that removes mid-stream ads for $12 a month.

-Best Android apps: Music and audio
+Music and audio

 Spotify is the best full-featured streaming service.
 With this app, you can stream any music from any type of device, make your own playlists, follow artists, and sync tracks for offline listening.

-Bandcamp’s mobile apps allows you to stream music from your collection, as well as the music offered by the thousands of artists who sell and stream their music on Bandcamp.
+Bandcamp’s mobile app allows you to stream music from your collection, as well as the music offered by the thousands of artists who sell and stream their music on Bandcamp.
 It’s one of the easiest and fastest ways to buy music directly from the artists and labels you follow.

 Google’s official streaming service is a worthy competitor to Spotify.
 Not only does the app provide a vast library of content, but it also allows users to upload up to 50,000 songs for online storage.
 This means you can download and stream your music on any Android device, at any time.